Giannos-G/gavrielides_thesis/cpu_mem_usage/README.txt

-Here we analyze the tools used to monitor the CPU usage and Memory Availability of the Cluster - System
+#Here we analyze the tools used to monitor the CPU usage and Memory Availability of the Cluster - System
+##cpu_usage.txt => The output of the top command
+##memory_usage.txt => The output of the free command